Compare Gluten Good or Bad Explained

 In an interview with The Tender Foodie, Dr. Fasano reports, "Research from the University of Maryland Center for Celiac Research indicates that it (gluten sensitivity) affects approximately 18 million people or six percent of the population."

 Grocery stores have quite a few selections of gluten-free products since it is popular with the general public.
 Some manufacturers may have gluten-free and GMO-free flours like peanut, almond, and oat flours.

 Peanut flour might also be in some high protein and low carb foods.
 Coconut flour is another gluten-free flour you can use for baking if your kids are allergic to peanuts.

 Keep in mind giving up gluten or wheat doesn`t mean all your health problems are solved.
 The author contradicts himself in the book when he says eliminating wheat or gluten is a bad idea without a doctor`s supervision.

 You know your body, so be your counsel, and learn what is right for you.

 - The Tender Foodie Interview With Dr. Alessio Fasano

 Alessio Fasano, M.D. interview about gluten sensitivity, allergies, and Celiac Disease.
-Director of the University of Maryland Center for Celiac Research, he is a professor of pediatrics, medicine, and physiology at the University of Maryland School
+Director of the University of Maryland Center for Celiac Research, he is a pediatrics, medicine, and physiology professor at the University.

 © 2015 Kenna McHugh